HeardLibrary/digital-scholarship/script/codegraf/010/index.md

 Plot type options for pandas plots are: line, scatter, pie, bar, barh, and others.

-To generate a scatterplot from a pandas DataFrame, use the `.plot()` method.
+To generate a scatterplot from a pandas DataFrame, use the `.scatter()` method.
 Pass in the X column name as the first argument and the Y column name as the second.
 Example:

 ```
 covid.plot.scatter('x_column', 'y_column')